munificent/craftinginterpreters/book/a-map-of-the-territory.md

 they can out of their compilers to get their benchmarks a fraction of a percent faster.
 It can become a sort of obsession.

-We're going to <span name="rathole">hop over that rathole</span> in this book.
+We're mostly going to <span name="rathole">hop over that rathole</span> in this book.
 Many successful languages have surprisingly few compile-time optimizations.
 For example, Lua and CPython generate relatively unoptimized code, and focus most of their performance effort on the runtime.

 <aside name="rathole">